Eliza Dushku Pens Passionate Response To CBS & Michael Weatherly:

 In the piece, Dushku confirms the reported harassment, which was documented on tape, and stresses that after her three-episode arc she was expected to become a series regular.
 Repeated encounters with Weatherly prompted her to approach the actor.

-According to Dushku, a mere 40 minutes later, Weatherly told CBS Television President David Stapf Dushku had a "humour deficit," and asked for her to be written off the show.
+According to Dushku, a mere 40 minutes later, Weatherly told CBS Television President David Stapf Dushku had a "humor deficit," and asked for her to be written off the show.

 Advertisement